FAQs for the Sweet v. McMahon Settlement

 If you are a Class Member (in the automatic relief or decision group) you will not owe any interest on your Direct or FFEL loans for the period between final approval and the date you receive your discharge or final decision.
 During that time, you may see interest appear on your account.
 This is due to internal Department of Education processes.
 Any interest that appears during this time will ultimately be removed even if, for decision group Class Members, your application is eventually denied.

-If you are a Post-Class Applicant who elects to remain in a borrower defense forbearance, interest will accrue on your loans while you await a decision.
-If your borrower defense application is ultimately approved, that interest will be discharged, subject to applicable regulations.
+If you are a Post-Class Applicant who elects to remain in a Borrower Defense forbearance, interest will accrue on your loans while you await a decision.
+If your Borrower Defense application is ultimately approved, that interest will be discharged, subject to applicable regulations.
 If your application is denied, the interest will remain on your account.

 Details of the Settlement for Different Types of Loans